Ciela-Institute/tarp/docs/source/index.md

 # Welcome to `comforter`'s documentation!

-A python package for performing statistical coverage tests to check the quality of posterior estimators. `comforter` is framework-agnostic: it works with posterior estimators and samplers written in numpy, pytorch, jax.
+`comforter` is a small python package for performing tests that will make you feel comfortable with the quality of your posterior estimators. `comforter` is framework-agnostic: it works with posterior estimators and samplers written in numpy, pytorch, jax.

 `comforter`'s small API is documented below.